coin-or/oBB/docs/html/_sources/install.txt

     $ test_obb

-This will run oBB using MPI on one processor for a simple 2D sum of sins problem (see `Example of Use <userguide.html#example-of-use>`_).
+This will run oBB using MPI on one processor core for a simple 2D sum of sines problem (see `Example of Use <userguide.html#example-of-use>`_).

-Note that if using the MPICH implementation of MPI we first need to start an mpd daemon in the background:
+Note that if using the MPICH implementation of MPI you first need to start an mpd daemon in the background:

  .. code-block:: bash